nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 The `Model`,
 * stores a `UserPref` object that represents the user’s preferences.
 * stores the address book data.
-* exposes an unmodifiable `ObservableList<Person>` that can be 'observed' e.g. the UI can be bound to this list so that the UI automatically updates when the data in the list change.
+* exposes an unmodifiable `ObservableList<Endpoint>` that can be 'observed' e.g. the UI can be bound to this list so that the UI automatically updates when the data in the list change.
 * does not depend on any of the other three components.

 todo